iT-Drake/MWOTeamManager/readme.md

   . .venv/bin/activate
   .venv/bin/pip install -r requirements.txt
   ```
+- If you run into errors related to a `pyppeteer` library, check [this](/doc/pyppeteer.md) document.
 - Run [Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/) - Python WSGI server (comes with dependencies, but you can use different one, like Gunicorn):
   ```shell
   waitress-serve --port <specify your port number> --call website:create_app